-Children should be in school in good time for the start of the morning session.
-The cloakroom doors are opened at 8.45am each morning and staff are happy to take responsibility for children from this time.
-All parents / carers must leave the school by 8.55am to ensure a prompt start to the school day.
+Children should be at school in good time for the start of the morning session.
+The cloakroom doors are opened at 8.45am each morning.
+There will be a member of staff at the door to take any messages and they are happy to take responsibility for children from this time.
+All parents / carers must leave the school grounds by 8.55am to ensure a prompt start to the school day.
 The times of the school sessions are as follows: